 There is no set timetable for settlement negotiations, and it can take time to reach an amicable settlement.
 If the claims adjuster refuses to make a fair settlement offer, your Rocklin wrongful death lawyer can proceed with filing a lawsuit in civil court.
 But keep in mind, just because a lawsuit is filed does not mean the settlement negotiations end.
 In fact, many cases are ultimately settled even when a lawsuit has been filed.Going to Trial or Settling Out of Court Depends on Array of Factors

 As mentioned, deciding to file a wrongful death claim does not mean that you will wind up in court having to testify in front of a jury.
 The vast majority of civil cases involving wrongful death are ultimately resolved through out-of-court settlement negotiations.
 But that does not mean you shouldn’t be prepared for a potential trial.
-There are no guarantees in the field of wrongful death law so you should be prepared, mentally, for the prospect of taking your case to trial.
+There are no guarantees in the field of wrongful death laws in California.
+You should be mentally prepared for the prospect of your case being taken to trial.

 Obviously, going to court and testifying can be intimidating and overwhelming.
 That is why it makes sense to retain the services of a seasoned Rocklin wrongful death lawyer to help guide you through the process.
 An experienced lawyer will do the “heavy lifting” that comes with a jury trial including the presentation of evidence, examining witnesses, and making opening and closing arguments to the jury.
-As you can see, having an attorney by your side provides peace of mind.Example of What Can Be Recovered Through a Wrongful Death
+As you can see, having an attorney by your side throughout the wrongful death claims process provides peace of mind.Example of a Wrongful Death Accident Case

 The City of Sacramento agreed to pay over $9 million in a settlement stemming from the tragic death of a young child in an automobile collision, according to KCRA3.com.
 The fatal wreck occurred in 2013 on Interstate 80 in Rocklin, California.